MfonobongIme/Body-Language-Detector/README.md

 1. Install MediaPipe by following the instructions on the [MediaPipe website](https://mediapipe.readthedocs.io/en/latest/install.html).
 2. Clone this repository and navigate to the root directory.
 3. Download the pre-trained model from the [releases page](https://github.com/yourusername/yourreponame/releases).
-4. Run the following command to build the executable for your platform: